MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 - From the **Data discovery** report:

-    - What files are on your scanned data repositories, Windows 10 computers, or computers running the preview version of the Azure Information Protection client or [clients that support unified labeling](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling)
+    - What files are on your scanned data repositories, Windows 10 computers, or computers running the Azure Information Protection client or [clients that support unified labeling](configure-policy-migrate-labels.md#clients-and-services-that-support-unified-labeling)

     - Which files are labeled and protected, and the location of files by labels